 - Club leaders may not receive compensation for their work on behalf of the club.

 - Wharton Clubs must hold a minimum of two events per year.

 - Any Wharton Club must have a potential membership minimum of 200 alumni for domestic clubs, and 75 alumni for international clubs.
 At least 75 percent of the membership base must be comprised of Wharton alumni.

 - Wharton Clubs must remain compliant with laws of local and national governments and not operate in a manner that is in conflict with one another or with Wharton.

-- A Wharton Club representative, usually the president, must maintain contact with the Alumni Relations staff by participating in an annual call, notifying the School of club elections and responding to requests for information and updates in a timely manner.
+- A Wharton Club representative, usually the president, must maintain contact with the Alumni Relations staff by participating in an annual call, completing the annual survey, notifying the School of club elections and responding to requests for information and updates in a timely manner.
 The club representative must alert its staff liaison promptly when the club’s contact information and officers change.